-Recent news reports have proclaimed a dramatic reduction in China’s air pollution along with the coronavirus lockdown, yet data shows Beijing has actually seen pollution levels rise during this period.
+Recent news reports have proclaimed a dramatic reduction in China’s air pollution during the coronavirus lockdown, yet data shows Beijing has actually seen pollution levels rise during this period.
 The headlines are based on images from NASA, finding that air pollution dropped 10-30% compared to the same period in 2019.

 Smart Air analyzed data from the Beijing Environmental Protection Bureau, comparing 6 different pollutants for the period 2019 to 2020.
 In contrast, the NASA study looks only at NO2 (nitrogen dioxide).
 NASA estimated that NO2 fell 10-30% across the whole of China during January and February, when compared to 2019.